CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

 In this task, you will be enabling the cluster autoscaler for the existing AKS cluster and you will be autoscaling the cluster node pools.

 1. Navigate back to your Windows command prompt.
-If you are not logged into Azure, log in to Azure with the below command after updating the values in the below command.
+If you are not logged into Azure, log in to Azure with the below command.

     ```
     az login -u <inject key="AzureAdUserEmail"></inject> -p <inject key="AzureAdUserPassword"></inject>